Jerry457/dont-starve-anim-tool-document/docs/en/anim-tool/introduce.md

 ## Features

-1. You can modify build.bin and anim.bin files directly, and **view** the changes in real time.
+1. You can modify build.bin and anim.bin files directly, and view the changes in **real time**.

 2. You can convert build.bin and anim.bin files to readable json files.